-The tuition fee for the year for students entering in 2018/19 is £9250.
+The tuition fee for the year for students is £9250.
 The amount you will pay may increase each year to take into account the effects of inflation.

-The tuition fee for the year for students entering in 2018/19 is £12500.
+The tuition fee for the year for students is £12500.
 The amount you will pay is fixed at this level for each year of your course.

 Our modern multi-media studios include a dedicated CAD suite and specialist software, such as REVIT, allowing students to develop skills in 3D design and building information modelling.